MaheshtheDev/EncryptandDecrypt/README.md

 The Second Module, Data Decryption this module will activate when security pin has entered.
 Same case Using **Hash Function** Data is Decrypted.

 #### P.S: In Case any Problem occured in Code.
-Raise an Issue,i will definitely.
+Raise an Issue,i will definitely Respond.